Tunisian Crochet Pattern: Tunisian Extended Knit Scarf

 Tunisian Extended Knit Scarf

-Tunisian Crochet Pattern by Underground Crafter
+Tunisian Crochet Scarf Pattern by Underground Crafter

 Free Tunisian crochet pattern: Tunisian Extended Knit Scarf with video tutorial by Underground Crafter | This stitch creates a warm and elegant pattern that resembles the stockinette stitch in knitting.
 The Tunisian Purl Stitch borders and the Extended Knit Stitch make this Tunisian crochet project unlikely to curl.
 This scarf is designed to meet the donation requirements of the Red Scarf Project, a program of Foster Care to Success which provides care packages to foster youth in colleges and training programs.